lazurite-app/generic-midi-controller/README.md

 #### `output`

-This function should return an object where each property contains an array of functions for triggering output MIDI messages using `send`.
+An object where each property contains an array of functions for triggering output MIDI messages using `send`.
 Optional.

 ``` javascript
 const controller = GenericMIDI(null, {